r-hub/blog/content/post/2020-02-07-processx-blocked-sigchld-fix/index.md

 ## Validating the hypothesis

 The `sigprocmask(2)` system call can be used to query or manipulate the set of blocked signals.
-So we could re-run our `callr::r()` reprex, with lldb on the callr subprocess again, and examine the state of the `SIGCHLD` signal:
+So we can re-run our `callr::r()` reprex, with lldb on the callr subprocess again, and examine the state of the `SIGCHLD` signal: